Botox Injections

 Botox is not permanent!
 The single most important factor to understand regarding your treatment is that results are temporary.

-Generally speaking, if performed by a skilled and experienced injector, your results should last three to six months.
+Generally speaking, if performed by a skilled and experienced injector, your results should last up to four months.
 However, results may vary.
 For example, first time patients might see their treatment wearing off before the three month mark.
 This may be because the body has metabolized the Botox faster, or because the amount administered was too conservative.

 Injections around the eyes also tend to have shorter results, often wearing off before three months.
 However, the muscles become conditioned to the Botox with repeated use, and results should last longer.